All Episodes

 He wrote that he believed a specific answer from the agency to the office of the vice president had probably taken place, perhaps orally, but this apparently never occurred.

-George Tennant said that we didn't brief it to the president or the vice president or other senior administration officials.
+George Tennett said that we didn't brief it to the president or the vice president or other senior administration officials.

-So Cheney didn't even know that it was Wilson here that had been sent over there to do this report when Tennant told him all what had happened.
+So Cheney didn't even know that it was Wilson here that had been sent over there to do this report.

-And yet Cheney and Scooterby somehow found out to make sen out of course to destroy the great patriot Joe Wilson and his lovely beautiful wife, the CIA agent Valerie Plame.
+And yet Cheney and Scudder Libby somehow found out and they sat out of a course to destroy the great patriot Joe Wilson and his lovely, beautiful wife, the CIA agent Valerie Plain.

 Folks, there's a reason this appears in the Washington Post.